desserdmi/olfactory_bulb/README.md

 in order to identify biomarkers that are relevant for the diagnosis.
 The most promising way seems to be Recursive Feature Elimination with Support Vector Machine (RFE-SVM).
 As described in this [paper](https://doi.org/10.1101/711135), this method has shown incredible accuracy and stability of biomarkers selected by this [algorithm](https://www.biorxiv.org/content/10.1101/711135v1.full).
 ![Fig.2](https://www.biorxiv.org/content/biorxiv/early/2019/07/22/711135/F1.large.jpg?width=800&height=600&carousel=1)
-Fig. 2.
+###### Fig. 2.
 Overview of the proposed method.
 Feature selection is performed systematically across different partitions of the original dataset.
-Robustness of selected biomarkers is assessed from the output of the RFE-SVM algorithm, and the final accuracy is averaged over subsamplings estimations. (*bioRxiv preprint first posted online Jul.
+Robustness of selected biomarkersis assessed from the output of the RFE-SVM algorithm, and the final accuracy is averaged over subsamplings estimations. (*bioRxiv preprint first posted online Jul.
 22, 2019; doi: http://dx.doi.org/10.1101/711135.
 The copyright holder for this preprint (which was not peer-reviewed) is the author/funder, who has granted bioRxiv a license to display the preprint in perpetuity.
 It is made available under a CC-BY-NC-ND 4.0 International license.)*

 5. Developing a desease prediction algoritm (SVM) based on most relevant features.
 [SVM has proven state of the art performance in computational biology](https://doi.org/10.1371/journal.pcbi.1000173) .